opensimworld/active-npcs/README.md

 Bob light               :  turn on/off a light the NPCs have on them

+Bob give Apple      : Give the object "Apple" from the controller's inventory to the user.
+For security, only objects can be given.

 Bob follow me

 Bob follow  Alice       : follow the avatar whose first name is 'Alice'